nunchistudio/blacksmith/documentation/introduction/what/overview.md

     considers a data warehouse as a traditional destination, you can use time-series or realtime analytical database as a data warehouse.
-  - **Data ownership:** By not relying on a cloud provider for running your data pipeline, you have complete control over your data and manage its entire lifecycle across your stack.
+  - **Data ownership:** By not relying on a cloud provider for running your data platform, you have complete control over your data and manage its entire lifecycle across your stack.
-- **Simplicity, clarity, performance:** Even though the data pipelines can sometimes be complicated, Blacksmith makes it really easy to understand the desired behavior of each event.
+- **Simplicity, clarity, performance:** Even though the data platforms can sometimes be complicated, Blacksmith makes it really easy to understand the desired behavior of each event.
 - **Adapter-based:** The flexibility brought by Blacksmith allows organizations to use the technologies they already love and adopted in their technical stack.
   Any piece of technology can be plugged into a Blacksmith application.
-- **Cloud-native & multi-cloud:** Data pipelines built on top of Blacksmith can be deployed on any infrastructure or cloud-provider.
+- **Cloud-native & multi-cloud:** Data platforms built on top of Blacksmith can be deployed on any infrastructure or cloud-provider.
 There is no lock-in.
+- **Docker-based workflow:** Blacksmith takes environment parity to the next level by leveraging Docker for most of operations.
+If your application works on your machine, it works on any Docker host with no modification.
 - **Scaffolding:** The Blacksmith CLI lets you generate sources and destinations in a simple command-line to extend your application as quickly and easily as possible.